-CHAPTER I
+CHAPTER I - PRAYER

-PRAYER

-For verily I say unto you, That whosoever shall say unto this mountain.
-Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.
-Therefore I say unto you, What things soever we desire when we pray, believe that we receive them, and ye shall have them.
+For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.
+Therefore I say unto you, What things soever ye desire when ye pray, believe that ye receive them, and ye shall have them.

-Your Father knoweth what things ye have need of, before ye ask Him. - Christ Jesus.
+Your Father knoweth what things ye have need of, before ye ask Him.

+- CHRIST JESUS.
-THE prayer that reforms the sinner and heals the 1 sick is an absolute faith that all things are possible to God, - a spiritual understanding of Him, an unselfed love.
-Regardless of what another may say or think on this subject, I speak from experience.
-Prayer, watching, and working, combined with self-immolation, are God's gracious means for accomplishing whatever has been successfully done for the Christianization and health of mankind.

-Thoughts unspoken are not unknown to the divine Mind.
-Desire is prayer; and no loss can occur from trusting God with our desires, that they may be 12 moulded and exalted before they take form in words and in deeds.
+- 1 THE prayer that reforms the sinner and heals the sick is an absolute faith that all things are - possible to God,- a spiritual understanding of Him, an unselfed love.
+Regardless of what another may say or think on this subject, I speak from experience. - 6 Prayer, watching, and working, combined with self-immolation, are God's gracious means for accomplishing whatever has been successfully done for the Christian- - 9 ization and health of mankind. - Thoughts unspoken are not unknown to the divine Mind.
+Desire is prayer; and no loss can occur from - trusting God with our desires, that they may be moulded and exalted before they take form in words and in deeds.